Ephraim-Kamau/Newsapp/README.md

 <li> The user must ensure the virtual environment and Python are installed for the application to work. </li>
 <li> Use the following code to enable the virtual environment: source virtual/bin/activate </li>
 <li> Type in this code to start the application:  ./start.sh </li>
-<li> Open the link provided in your brrowser and enjoy the articles. </li>
+<li> Open the link provided in your browser and enjoy the articles. </li>
 </ul>

 ### Technologies Used